Amy Drucker: Biography

 During World War I, Drucker served in the Women's Land Army.
 During World War II, she worked in a factory and as a night watchman.
 After her death, two portfolios of her work were presented at the Royal Anthropological Institute.
-In 1952, an exhibit of her work was shown at the Ben Uri Gallery and a prize was awarded in two consecutive years in her name to a promising young Jewish artist.
+In 1952, an exhibition of her work was shown at the Ben Uri Gallery and a prize was awarded in two consecutive years in her name to a promising young Jewish artist.
 The Ben Uri Gallery holds several works by Drucker.